ozdekb-pixel/football-betting-ai-system/README.md

 ### 1. Golden Bets (Premium Feature)
 **Daily 1-3 picks | 85%+ win probability**

-**Purpose:** Present users with the platform's most confident, safe betting opportunities each day.
+**Purpose:** Present users with the platform's most confident, safe betting opportunities each day from the 4 markets.

 **Focus:** High win rate and consistency, regardless of bookmaker odds.